mridgway/hoist-non-react-statics/README.md

 |--------------------------|-------------------------------|
 | 0.13-15.0 | >= 1.0.0 |

+## Browser Support

+This package uses `Object.defineProperty` which has a broken implementation in IE8.
+In order to use this package in IE8, you will need a polyfill that fixes this method.

 ## License
 This software is free to use under the Yahoo Inc. BSD license.
 See the [LICENSE file][] for license text and copyright information.